marmarachain/marmara-connector/README.md

 ## Contact
 - B. Gültekin Çetiner [![twitter](https://img.shields.io/twitter/follow/drcetiner?style=social)](https://twitter.com/drcetiner )

-Contribution
+Contribution Workflow
 ---
-Contributions to the development of this software in any way are very welcomed and can be made through PRs.
+Contributions to the development of this software are very welcomed.
+Here is the basic flow for a contribution:

+1. Fork this project to your account.
+2. Create a branch for the change you intend to make.
+3. Make your changes to your fork.
+4. Send a pull request, PR, from your fork’s branch to our `development` branch.

 Important Notice
 ---